Jintin/ComposeAdapter/README.md

 ## Usage

 1. Add `@BindHolder` annotation to your Adapter with layout and model information.
-    - You can also mark `@HolderLayout` to your ViewHolder with layout id so adapter side can omit.
+    - You can also mark `@BindLayout` to your ViewHolder with layout id so adapter side can omit.
 2. Change your super class to auto-generated class, name will as same as your current class name plus "Helper".
 ```kotlin
 @BindHolder(model = ViewHolder1::class)